vdhamer/Photo-Club-Hub/.github/README.md

 ### Level 2.
 Adding Members

-`Level 2` requires providing a list of the names of current (and maybe former) club members as a text file with a specific format.
+`Level 2` requires providing a list of the names of current (and maybe former) club members as a JSON file.
 This file can be stored anywhere you like as long as it can be read via a web address (URL).
 For example, you can store it in the Media section of your club’s Wordpress web site.
 With `Level 2`, the membership lists shows up on the Portfolios screen.
 Fotogroep Anders in the Netherlands is an example of a `Level 2` club.
 We are currently simplifying `Level 2` support.

 <details><Summary>Level 2 details (click to expand)</Summary>